This is a list of services I personally recommend to build wealth, save money, and increase your performance and efficiency.

-Credit Sesame: You can sign up for a free account at Credit Sesame, and see your credit score (VantageScore), and get various tips on how to optimize your score.
-I’ve had an account there for many years.
+Credit Sesame: You can create a free account at Credit Sesame, and see your credit score (VantageScore), and get various tips on how to optimize your score.
+I’ve had an account there for 7 years.

 Discover: Discover is a great company, with the best customer service in the industry.
 With that link, you can check your FICO score for free.

 If you have a good local credit union that you qualify for, then check them out.

 Because they are not-for-profit organizations that exist to serve their members (rather than shareholders), they usually have better customer service, lower fees, and better rates than most for-profit banks that send the profits to shareholders.

 That being said, there are exceptions.